How to Remove a NYC DEP Backflow Violation - Failed to Install Backflow Device Summons New York City

 DID YOU RECEIVE A DEP VIOLATION?

-The NYC DEP (Department of Environmental Protection) typically issues ECB violations or a "Failed to install backflow prevention device(s)" summons from NYC BWSO when a proper backflow device is not installed on an incoming building water service.
+The NYC DEP (Dept of Environmental Protection) typically issues ECB violations or a "Failed to install backflow prevention device(s)" summons from NYC BWSO when a proper backflow device is not installed on an incoming building water service.